 It’s best to use natural mosquito repellent at this park since it is an eco-park.
 Although DEET is proven to be effective, using an organic option may be better for younger kids with sensitive skin.

 All of the eco-parks in Playa Del Carmen only permit reef-safe sunscreen.
 Although there isn’t a way to enforce this rule, signs are posted everywhere as a reminder.

 Reef-safe sunscreen helps protect the ocean against chemicals known to impact coral in the sea.
 As a living entity, coral helps provide food and oxygen for thousands of species in the ocean

 We can do our part to curb pollution by only using reef-safe sunscreen and wearing protective clothing in the water to reduce the amount of sunscreen used.

-Note: The sunscreen at the park and in Playa Del Carmen in general is very expensive.
-I recommend purchasing reef-safe sunscreen before arriving and brining it with you.
+Note: The sunscreen at the park and in Playa Del Carmen, in general, is very expensive.
+I recommend purchasing reef-safe sunscreen before arriving and bringing it with you.

 Bestselling Reef-Friendly Sunscreen